zbaker94/react-vite-ts-starter/README.md

 ### Icons
 I have included `@radix-ui/react-icons` and `lucide-react` as they are reccomended and used by ShadCn.

+## TODO:
+###### My goal is for this repo to be an example of how to use these various tools for my own reference as well as a starting point for building apps in the future.

+[ ] Example of using TanStack Query
+[ ] Example Vitest Tests
+[ ] Example Usage of Framer Motion
+[ ] Example Zustand usage
+[x] Example AutoAnimate usage

 ###### The default README contents are below for reference: